 - if the company is a member of the above organisations, the symbols of these bodies will be included in company information such as a letterhead, a brochure and on their website.
 Looking out for these symbols is a good indicator of how reputable a company providing packages may be.

 What is the case if I wish to sell packages in countries outside of the UK?

 If you wish to sell holiday packages for countries outside of the UK and you are established in the UK and conducting business in the UK then the Package Travel Regulations will apply to your business.

 If you are a company that is established in the UK and you are conducting business outside of the UK then the Package Travel Regulations will not apply to you.
-You will however, be subject to similar legislation imposed by the country you are conducting your business in especially if that country is another European Union Member State.
+You will however, be subject to similar legislation imposed by the country you are conducting your business in especially if that country is another EU member state.